Razi-coder-art/Project/README.md

 # Project
-this is for practice of git and github
+this is for practice of git and github and we are learning it